Joe Rogan Teams Up with Kill Cliff to Create the Flaming Joe

 Flaming Joe, a CBD Infused Beverage by Kill Cliff, is Totally Lit

-/EIN News/ -- ATLANTA, Dec.
-04, 2020 (GLOBE NEWSWIRE) -- Kill Cliff, America’s undisputed clean energy drink champion, is proud to announce a collaboration with Joe Rogan to create the Flaming Joe.
+ATLANTA, GA, USA, December 4, 2020 /EINPresswire.com/ -- Kill Cliff, America’s undisputed clean energy drink champion, is proud to announce a collaboration with Joe Rogan to create the Flaming Joe.
 Straight from the mind of Rogan, this incredibly unique, spicy pineapple fusion is the latest edition to the country’s best-selling line of CBD beverages.

 The Flaming Joe contains 25mg of CBD, derived from 125mg of broad-spectrum hemp, B-vitamins, electrolytes, and plant extracts.
 As with all Kill Cliff drinks, there is no sugar or artificial ingredients.
 The flavor is bold and spicy.